November 2-3, 9-10, 16-17, 23-24, and 28

 Cost: Included with standard daytime admission, a season pass, or Village membership.
 SAVE $2.50 per Adult, Senior, or Youth standard daytime admission ticket by purchasing your tickets online instead of at the door!
 Cannot be combined with other discounts.Buy Daytime Admission Tickets

 Experience the traditions of preparing for an early 19th-century New England Thanksgiving.
-Learn about 1830s dining etiquette and watch the men of the Village compete in a post-dinner target shoot (weekends).
+Learn about 1830s dining etiquette and watch the men of the Village compete in a post-dinner target shoot (date specific).
 Smell the scents of roasted turkey and pies warming by the fire.
-Hear the minister talk about the true meaning of Thanksgiving in the Village’s historic Center Meetinghouse.

 Did you know?